Stealth Wealth: Why You Should Never Tell People How Much Money You Have

 Acting Less Rich Means…

-- Don’t drive luxury cars everywhere you go.
+– Don’t drive luxury cars everywhere you go.
+Instead, get yourself a stealth wealth car.
 This goes beyond just family.
 In a business setting, especially non-luxury sales, people tend to want to do business with Average Joes, not a someone who rolls up in a Range Rover.

 – Edit what you might say around certain people.
 Not everyone can relate to the cost of fixing a Ferrari headlight.

 – Avoid wearing ultra expensive clothes or jewelry.

 – Never disclose your full income or complain about your tax liabilities.
 No one is going to feel sorry for you that you have to pay 35% income tax on a $500K salary.
 Especially when they are making five times less than you.